PyroForge/pypp-rw4/brainstorming.md

 ## Session 1
 What we want for RW4
-* Online servers compleatly functional - very important
+* Online servers completly functional - very important
 * All games (and apps?) from RW 1 + 3
 * Setup script? - can easlily install and update py++